ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   \,.
 $$

-To see this, it is sufficient to see the left hand side.
+To see this, it is sufficient to consider the left hand side.
 It implies the right hand side because [[adjoint functors]] are essentially unique, if they exist.
-Moreover, since both functors on the left are [[left adjoints]] which hence preserve [[colimits]] and since all presheaves are [[colimits]] of [[representable functors|representables]], it is sufficient to check this natural isomorphisms on representables.
+Moreover, since both functors on the left are [[left adjoints]] which hence preserve [[colimits]] and since all presheaves are [[colimits]] of [[representable functors|representables]], it is sufficient to check this natural isomorphism on representables.
 Hence for any $X \in \mathcal{D} \overset{y}{\hookrightarrow} PSh(\mathcal{D})$
 and $c \in \mathcal{C} \overset{y}{\hookrightarrow} PSh(\mathcal{C})$ we check that
 we have the following [[natural isomorphism]]